weavenet/sqser/README.md

 You can pass the following options to queue_job.

-* delay_seconds - The number of seconds to delay the message.
+* :delay_seconds - The number of seconds to delay the message.
-* secret - Secret to encrypt message.
+* :secret - Secret to encrypt message.

 For example